dotnet/wpf/Documentation/developer-guide.md

 ```

 ### Testing specific versions of the Microsoft.WindowsDesktop.App runtime
 At times, it is necessary to install and test specific versions of the runtime.
-This can be helpful if you are trying to
+This can be helpful if you are trying to root cause when an issue started occuring.

 For testing different versions of the runtime, you can install a specific version of the runtimes via the dotnet install script: https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script
-**Note**: These install the versions to your %user% directory, so you can use the DOTNET_ROOT environment variables to ensure these get used as
+**Note**: These install the versions to your %user% directory, so you can use the DOTNET_ROOT environment variables to ensure these get used as described above.
-described above.
 Otherwise, you can point them to install in %programfiles% and specify which version of the runtime should be picked up.

 Below is an example powershell script of how you can use the `dotnet-install.ps1` script: